Snowflake-Labs/sfquickstarts/site/sfguides/src/h2o/h2o.md

 The first step in creating a Java UDF in Snowflake is to put the 4 Driverless AI artifacts into the table stage, which was created when we created `loans` table and uploaded some data in the very beginning.

-In order to do that, we will need to leverage [SnowSQL](https://docs.snowflake.com/en/user-guide/snowsql-install-config.html) (Snowflake's CLI tool), which will need to be installed locally so you can put the artifacts on your local compute into the table stage in your Snowflake Cloud.
+In order to do that, we will need to leverage [SnowSQL](https://docs.snowflake.com/en/user-guide/snowsql-install-config.html) (Snowflake's CLI tool), which will need to be installed locally so you can put the artifacts on your local computer into the table stage in your Snowflake Cloud.

 Travel to your command line and enter the follow: